 Choose tags from the IANA Subtag Registry, and follow the syntax rules in BCP 47 when using more than just a language subtag.
 Keep your language tags as short as possible.

-:lang property in CSS to apply styles dependent on the language of your content.
+:lang pseudo-class in CSS to apply styles dependent on the language of your content.

 This part of the tutorial sets the motivation for reading the remainder.
 If you are in a hurry and just want to know what to do, without the theory, start reading from the section How to declare the language of a page or element.